Skip to main content

 Next step

 Write a one page CMS brief.
 Include content types, editing roles, approval steps, and performance limits.
-Use it to compare options and avoid picking a tool that fights your workflow.
+Compare options against it.
+Avoid picking a tool that fights your workflow.